saoirse-defi/milestone2-vanilla/README.md

 Dot Gothic 16

-The font was designed to be pixelated in order to emmulate how text used to look on older CRT monitors
+The font was designed to be pixelated in order to emulate how text used to look on older CRT monitors

 #### Icons